NextronSystems/asgard-manual/usage/administration.rst

    Add Scan Template

 After choosing a scanner you will find the most frequently used options on the top of this page in the "Favorite Flags" category.
-View all THOR options by clicking on the other categories.
-By clicking on the star symbols you can also edit your favorites.
+View all THOR options by clicking on the other categories or quickly search for known flags in the search bar.
+By clicking on the star symbols you can also edit your personal favorites.

 .. figure:: ../images/scan-flags.png
    :target: ../_images/scan-flags.png